Jack of all trades, master of none, had to do side gigs to pay the bills. I have a lot of BS degrees/certificates.

 I always thought that Will Smith was a funny, generous person from his Fresh Prince of Bel Air days, and from his rapping career and blockbuster hits.
-I have a negative view of Steve Harvey with his anti white woman and Asian jokes.
-My take on Will Smith was confirmed when I gave a ride to a part time actor.
+I have a negative view of Steve Harvey with his anti-white woman and Asian jokes.
+My take on Will Smith was confirmed when I gave a ride to a part-time actor.
 He pushed for giving a raise to a certain over-the hill-actor and keeping the smaller-time actors' pay the same.
-Usually when you pay more for another actor in the budget, other pay must be cut but Smith demanded that other smaller actors not get their pay cut.
+Usually, when you pay more for another actor in the budget, other payments must be cut but Smith demanded that other smaller actors not get their pay cut.

 5. Be Logical and Go into Tech

 I met a person in the Tech field and got some useful info.
 He was originally from France but lived in England.
 I was right when I noticed his slight British accent.
 He now lives in SF but looking into living in LA for a few months.
 Thank you for the info...I forgot his name.